yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 {{{
 cd /etc/init.d && mv pptpd S50pptpd}}}

+''rcS'' only runs scripts with file names that start with an uppercase ''S''.

 == Configure Tunnel Local IP Address ==

 The default IP address of the server end of the tunnel is 172.16.1.1, and is set in the file ''/etc/ppp/options.pptpd'', with a colon after it, like this:
 {{{
 172.16.1.1:}}}

 Change this if you want a different IP address.
-There is no need to restart ''pptpd'' if you change this file.
+There is no need to restart ''pptpd'' if you change this file, because it is used by ''pppd'' as soon as the next connection arrives.
-See ''man pppd'' on a Linux system for more information on this file.
+The file contains options for ''pppd'', see ''man pppd'' on a Linux system for more information on the options available.

 == Configure Tunnel Remote IP Addresses ==